gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 First argument is the output obtained in the previous step, second argument is the BAM file, and finally, the sample name.

 The result, is the same file as previous step, with the median coverage for each duplication.

+## 3- Re-genotype duplications for each sample